guides12 min read

 These add depth to your review but are not worth falling behind on:

-Folding T3o under the gun does not need to be in your database.
-The hand where you flatted a 3-bet with AQs in position and faced a check-raise on the flop — that one is worth 30 seconds of your time.
+Folding T3o under the gun is the first thing to let go when you are pressed for time.
+The hand where you flatted a 3-bet with AQs in position and faced a check-raise on the flop — that one is always worth 30 seconds of your time.

-This is the approach most players start with.
-You play the hand with full focus, then jot down notes while the dealer is shuffling and dealing the next hand.
-The advantage: your attention is fully on the game during the hand.
-The disadvantage: memory decay starts immediately.
-By the time the next hand is dealt, the bet size villain used on the turn is already getting fuzzy.
+In live poker, you record between hands, not during them — your focus belongs on the action while a hand is live, and most card room phone policies require you to put your device away during play anyway.
+You play the hand with full attention, then jot down notes while the dealer is shuffling and dealing the next one.
+The one drawback is memory decay: it starts the moment the hand ends, so by the time the next hand is dealt, the bet size villain used on the turn is already getting fuzzy.

 Recording Methods: Choose Your Tool